Jumanji (film): Critical response

 Jumanji received mixed reviews from critics, who felt the film prioritized visual effects at the expense of storytelling.
+On the review aggregator website Rotten Tomatoes, 56% of 52 critics' reviews are positive.
+The website's consensus reads: "A feast for the eyes with a somewhat malnourished plot, Jumanji is an underachieving adventure that still offers a decent amount of fun for the whole family."
+Metacritic, which uses a weighted average, assigned the a score of 41 out of 100, based on 19 critics, indicating "mixed or average" reviews.

 Peter Bradshaw of The Guardian gave the film four stars out of five, writing, "Williams is exuberant but controlled as elephants trample the town and a waterfall crashes down the stairs in bizarre Kiplingesque fantasy that still holds up."
 Kim Newman of Empire Magazine gave the film three stars out of five, writing, "It's rampant fun while you're sitting through it - especially if you're under 13 - but there's really not that much to keep you sucked in beyond the credits; a half-term crowd-pleaser you'll have forgotten by summer."

 Roger Ebert of the Chicago Sun-Times rated the film one and a half stars out of four, criticizing its reliance on special effects to convey its story, which he felt was lacking.
 He questioned the decision to rate the movie PG rather than PG-13, for he felt that young children would be traumatized by much of the film's imagery, which he said made the film "about as appropriate for smaller children as, say, Jaws".
 He specifically cited Peter's monkey transformation as making him "look like a Wolf Man... with a hairy snout and wicked jaws" that were likely to scare children.
 Regarding the board game's unleashing one hazard after another at its main characters, Ebert concluded, "It's like those video games where you achieve one level after another by killing and not getting killed.
 The ultimate level for young viewers will be being able to sit all the way through the movie."
-Leonard Klady of Variety praised the story and its visuals, but found the film frightening for younger audiences.
+Leonard Klady of Variety praised the story and its visuals, but he found the film frightening for younger audiences.

 Van Allsburg approved of the film (despite changes from the book, and the screenplay not being as "idiosyncratic and peculiar" as his original story), declaring that "the film is faithful in reproducing the chaos level that comes with having a jungle animal in the house.
 It's a good movie."